erick-alexsandro/YelpCamp/README.md

 # YelpCamp - Web Developer Bootcamp 2024 Project

-YelpCamp is a website application developed as part of The Web Developer Bootcamp 2024.
+YelpCamp is a website application developed as part of [The Web Developer Bootcamp 2024 by Colt Steele](https://www.udemy.com/course/the-web-developer-bootcamp/).
 This project allows users to explore and review campsites from all over the world.
 It includes features such as star-based reviews, user registration, image uploading, and an interactive map with clusters indicating the quantity of camps in a particular location.

 ## Table of Contents